Tobin-jn/Jedi-Archives-Access/README.md

 ### Background/About
 #### 🎉 Awarded First Place at Turing Code Fair, October, 26, 2018 🎉

 Jedi Archives Access allows a user to role-play as a Jedi Master at some point within the established Star Wars film universe.
 Upon arrival, a user logs into a secure data interface that initializes a narrative connection sequence.
 Upon login, the user is presented with a situation report (one of the opening film crawl texts, chosen at random), followed by a series of access points relaying information about people, places, and transports that are pertinent to their mission.
-Users can hover over cards to gather information and click on them to save them into a saved repository.
+Users can hover over cards to gather information and click on them to add to their saved repository.

 ### See it Live